Goodbye 2010s – My 2010 Toronto Trip and Why I Love a Quest

-Likely I would have visited Toronto at some point in my life (and indeed I returned again in 2013, and had a short layover on my flight home Dublin in 2018), but my first visit to Toronto was in January 2010.
-My first travels of that decade.
-The first time I’d visit the largest city in Canada.
+Likely I would have visited Toronto at some point in my life (and indeed I returned there again in 2013, and had a short layover on my flight home from Dublin in 2018), but my first visit to Toronto was in January 2010.
+This was my first trip of that decade.
+The first time I’d been to the largest city in Canada.
 The first time I’d travelled somewhere in January (although Toronto in January is still cold, this was no tropical getaway).

 And more importantly my first trip with a quest.

 I went to Toronto with a friend and we went for one reason only.
 The musical Rent was having a national final Broadway tour with some of the original cast members (Anthony Rapp as Mark, Adam Pascal as Roger and Gwen Stewart in the Ensemble).
 Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of).
 This was the only Canadian stop on the tour.

 We were not there for the C.N.
 Tower.
 Or to try to spot Drake.
 Or anything else.
 Of course, we did other things than see Rent.
 We were there for 6 days.
 We did go up to the C.N.
 Tower.
 We stayed downtown at a hotel for a pretty low rate of $50/night because I was working for the parent company and got an employee discount (I no longer working for that company, but I do miss the cheap hotel deals I could get).
 We went to the Art Gallery of Ontario, Casa Loma, the Ontario Science Center.
 We went into the TV museum at the Canadian Broadcast Corporations tower and saw Mr. Dressup’s Tickle Trunk (classic iconography in Canadian kids TV).
 We navigated the TTC.
 We wandered through Dundas Square.